DBNL Semantic Convention

 To compute metrics and derive insights consistently across different data ingestion formats, we define a semantic convention for the data as stored within DBNL.

-If you are using SDK Log Ingestion or SQL Integration Ingestion you need to ensure that your column names adhere to our semantic convention for best results.
+If you are using SDK Log Ingestion or SQL Integration Ingestion you need provide a spans column and ensure that your column names adhere to our semantic convention for best results.

 Required Fields